Amanita caesarea: Distribution and ecology

-It is found in southern Europe and North Africa, particularly in the hills of northern Italy.
+It is found in North Africa and southern Europe, particularly in the hills of northern Italy.
 It is thought to have been introduced north of the Alps by the Roman armies as it is most frequently found along old Roman roads.
-The mushroom is also distributed in the Balkans, Hungary, India, Iran and China (Sichuan Province).
-Although the species is not known to exist in the United States and Canada, it has been collected in Mexico.
+The mushroom is also distributed in the Balkans, Hungary, and possibly Iran, although Iran is not a well explored area mycologically so may have undescribed species erroneously using the taxon.

-In Europe, A. caesarea inhabits primarily oak and pine forests.
+In Europe, A. caesarea inhabits primarily oak (Note: E.g. Quercetum troianae Em. et Ht., Q. frainetto-cerris Rudsky. and Q. frainetto-cerris macedonicum Oberd.) and pine forests.
 It grows individually or in groups from early summer to mid autumn.
 In warmer climates this mushroom fruits in higher oak woodlands, sometimes mixed with conifers.

-Thus, in Mexico its natural habitat is oak, pine or fir forests at altitudes of 2200-3000 m above sea level, where it prefers plains and can occur at slopes of 20 degrees.
+Adults of the pleasing fungus beetle Tritoma biguttata affinis have been recorded from a supposed A.caesarea; this might be a misidentification of A.angelica, A.arkansana or A.jacksonii, and in any case it does not seem to be a regular food source for them.

 Conservation

 A. caesarea is listed in the Red Data book of Ukraine, and it is protected by law in Croatia, Slovenia, the Czech Republic and Germany.